wpi-pw/acf-wpi/readme.txt

 When you download WooCommerce, you join a community of more than a million store owners, developers, and WordPress enthusiasts.
 We're one of the fastest-growing open source communities online, and no matter your skill level we'd love to have you!

-If you’re interested in contributing to ACF Plus there’s always room for more.
-Head over to the [ACF Plus GitHub Repository](https://github.com/acf-plus/advanced-custom-fields-plus) to find out how you can pitch in.
+If you’re interested in contributing to ACF Wpi there’s always room for more.
+Head over to the [ACF Wpi GitHub Repository](https://github.com/wpi-pw/acf-wpi) to find out how you can pitch in.

-And, finally, consider joining or spearheading a ACF Plus Telegram chat, more about those [here](https://t.me/wp_acf).
+And, finally, consider joining or spearheading a ACF Wpi Telegram chat, more about those [here](https://t.me/wp_acf).

 == Installation ==